Tungsten Facts for Kids

-Tungsten is a dense, hard metal known for its high melting point and strength, making it valuable in various industrial applications and jewelry.
+Tungsten is a high-density metal known for its exceptional hardness, high melting point, and various industrial applications.

 History And Discovery